CookedPotato-1428/CookedPotato-1428/README.md

 <!-- Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cooked Potato
 ================================================================================================================================

-Fullstack Web development and Embedded Systems
+Web development and Embedded Systems
 ----------------------------------------------

 I'm a curious student currently learning all the technologies i can find because they are always mind blowing, and i like to learn things that blow my mind, i started my journey 6 months ago, so far, am still getting my mind blown, my main focus is backend web development and also embedded systems with C/C++ and Rust